Breakthroughs in Heart Disease

 Tick saliva saving lives?

-While ticks are often the subject of nightmares researchers now believe they can lead to a dream solution for myocarditis, heart attack, and stroke.
+While ticks are often the subject of nightmares, researchers now believe they can lead to a dream solution for myocarditis, heart attack, and stroke.
 Ticks use proteins called ‘evasins’ to escape their host’s detection by blocking the host’s inflammatory response.
-Researchers are now isolating these evasins in a ‘bug to drug’ formula.
-Hopefully these drugs will be able treat a variety of inflammatory diseases.
+Researchers are now isolating these evasins in a ‘bug-to-drug’ formula.
+Hopefully, these drugs will be able to treat a variety of inflammatory diseases.